 This is ample proof that Heavenly visits are for the Christian Church.
 The entire Book of Revelation is about the Apostle John’s Heavenly visit.
 Paul, who authored two-thirds of the New Testament also visited Heaven and preached about it.

 I know a man in Christ who fourteen years ago—whether in the body or out of the body I do not know, God knows—was caught up to the third heaven.
 And I know that this man—whether in the body or away from the body I do not know, God knows—was caught up into paradise, and he heard utterances beyond the power of man to put into words, which man is not permitted to utter.
 (2 Corinthians 12:2-4 AMPC)

 Most commentaries on this chapter believe that Paul is referring to his very own visit to Heaven and he is informing the Corinthians that he will be speaking about this matter when he comes.
-If Paul was speaking about heavenly visits, either his own or another’s then visiting Heaven must not only be scriptural, but an important matter.
+If Paul was speaking about heavenly visits, either his own or another’s, then visiting Heaven must not only be scriptural, but an important matter.

-There are notable contemporary religious figures from varied branches of Christianity who have visited Heaven.
+There are notable contemporary religious figures from various branches of Christianity who have visited Heaven.
 Over the last two decades more and more people have come forth with stories about miraculous encounters and their travels to Heaven.
 Well-known ministers who were once silent on the topic have begun to share their testimonies about visits to their home in Heaven.
-It may be hard to believe some of the stories; perhaps that is why many of these events are accompanied by a miraculous healing.
+It may be hard to believe some of the stories; perhaps, that is why many of these events are accompanied by miraculous healing.
 As the number of reports increases, I am sure there is at least one that will seem plausible to you.